DM-Colgate/MESA-dispatcher/README.md

   --xlin                force lin scale on x axis --ylin                force lin scale on y axis --PDF                 produce PDFs of the plots
+  -s, --show            open plot in window
+  --spacing str         how to equispace profiles, by mass, age, or model --skip-first          don't plot the first profile model --no-legend           don't plot the legend

 ```
 To create a simple HR plot, one would simply run `./tuya.py -D name --HR`, and more complicated options can be added as needed.